Communication quotient

-Communication quotient (communication intelligence or CQ) is the theory that communication is a behaviour-based skill that can be measured and trained.
+Communication quotient (CQ; alternately called communication intelligence or CI) is the theory that communication is a behavior-based skill that can be measured and trained.
 CQ measures the ability of people to communicate effectively with one another.
 In 1999 Mario de Vries was the first to present a theory on CQ measurement.
-The first scholarly article referring to CQ was by Robert Service in CQ: the Communication Quotient for IS professionals.
-In 2010 at TED Women, Clare Munn spoke about the importance of CQ in an increasingly digital world.
+The first scholarly article referring to CQ was "CQ: the Communication Quotient for IS professionals" by Robert Service.

 History

 The development of CQ began with challenges to the idea that IQ fully explained cognitive ability.
 In 1983 Howard Gardner published Frames of Mind: The Theory of Multiple Intelligences.
 Gardner claimed that IQ failed to fully explain cognitive ability.
 CQ is one of Gardner's "intelligences".
 Daniel Goleman's emotional intelligence and social intelligence are others.
-As explained by de Vries: one measure of intelligence is to be able to explain an insight, whether it is analytical or emotional.
+As explained by De Vries: one measure of intelligence is to be able to explain an insight, whether it is analytical or emotional.
 Hence, CQ is required to activate IQ and EQ.